 5.2.2 Information Search

 The search for information begins as soon as the need recognition occurs.
 Engel, Blackwell and Miniard (Blackwell, 2001, p.
 75) differentiate between internal and external search.
 Whereas one is retrieving information from his or her own memory for internal search, the external search requires gathering knowledge from different stimuli.
 Stimuli can be divided into marketer dominated or non-marketer dominated sources (Blackwell, 2001, p.
 75).
 Non-marketer dominated sources are sources from the environment, such as colleagues, family or media.
 In contrast, marketer dominated sources come directly from the marketer itself (Blackwell, 2001, p.
 75).
 Engel, Blackwell & Miniard (Blackwell, 2001, p.
 75) furthermore mention the level of arousal of a consumer.
 This is not considered in this thesis.
 On top of this Engel, Blackwell & Miniard (Blackwell, 2001, p.
 75) note that, also the amount of time spent for looking for information is different for each product.
-It is extremely hard to figure out the internal search when considering a decision making process of an individual in an organization.
+It is extremely hard to figure out the internal search when considering a decision-making process of an individual in an organization.
 That is why the focus of the questions is on the external search.
 For the interviews, it would be hard to figure out the internal search since this can be vary from individual to individual.
 The external search, however, needs to be understood in order to be able to adjust the information to the search process undertaken by the beneficiaries.

 5.2.3 Evaluation of Alternatives